-An Event of Default is defined in the indenture as:

-- . a default in the payment of interest on the notes when due, continued for 30 days; - a default in the payment of principal of any note when due at its Stated Maturity, upon optional redemption, upon required repurchase, upon declaration or otherwise;

-- . the failure by WABCO to comply for 30 days after notice with its obligations under "Certain Covenants" and its other agreements contained in the indenture, except in the case of a default with respect to the covenants described under "Certain Covenants--Change of Control" and "Certain Covenants--Merger and Consolidation," which will constitute Events of Default with notice but without passage of time; - our Indebtedness is accelerated by the holders thereof because of a default and the total amount of such Indebtedness accelerated exceeds \$5 million, or its foreign currency equivalent, with respect to any individual Indebtedness or, together with all Indebtedness unpaid or accelerated, aggregates \$10 million, or its foreign currency equivalent (the "cross acceleration provision"); - certain events of bankruptcy, insolvency or reorganization of our company (the "bankruptcy provisions"); or - . any judgment or decree for the payment of money in excess of \$5 million, or its foreign currency equivalent, to the extent not covered by insurance, with respect to any individual judgment or decree or aggregating \$10 million, or its foreign currency equivalent, is rendered against us or any Restricted Subsidiary and is not discharged within a period of 60 days following such judgment (the "judgment default provision").
+An Event of Default is defined in the Indenture as (i) a default in the payment of interest on the Notes when due, continued for 30 days, (ii) a default in the payment of principal of any Note when due at its Stated Maturity, upon optional redemption, upon required repurchase, upon declaration or otherwise, (iii) the failure by our company to comply for 30 days after notice with its obligations under "Certain Covenants" and its other agreements contained in the Indenture (except in the case of a default with respect to the covenants described under "Certain Covenants--Change of Control" and "Certain Covenants--Merger and Consolidation," which will constitute Events of Default with notice but without passage of time), (iv) our Indebtedness is accelerated by the holders thereof because of a default and the total amount of such Indebtedness accelerated exceeds \$5 million (or its foreign currency equivalent) with respect to any individual Indebtedness or, together with all Indebtedness unpaid or accelerated, aggregates \$10 million (or its foreign currency equivalent) (the "cross acceleration provision"); (v) certain events of bankruptcy, insolvency or reorganization of our company (the "bankruptcy provisions") or (vi) any judgment or decree for the payment of money in excess of \$5 million (or its foreign currency equivalent) (to the extent not covered by insurance) with respect to any individual judgment or decree or aggregating \$10 million (or its foreign currency equivalent) is rendered against us or any Restricted Subsidiary and is not discharged within a period of 60 days following such judgment (the "judgment default provision").

-If an Event of Default occurs and is continuing, the trustee or the holders of at least 25% in principal amount of the outstanding notes may declare the principal of and accrued but unpaid interest on all the notes to be due and payable.
+If an Event of Default occurs and is continuing, the Trustee or the holders of at least 25% in principal amount of the outstanding Notes may declare the principal of and accrued but unpaid interest on all the Notes to be due and payable.
 Upon such a declaration, such principal and interest shall be due and payable immediately.
-If an Event of Default relating to certain events of bankruptcy, insolvency or reorganization of WABCO occurs and is continuing, the principal of and interest on all the notes will automatically become immediately due and payable without any declaration or other act on the part of the trustee or any holders of the notes.
-Under certain circumstances, the holders of a majority in principal amount of the outstanding notes may rescind any such acceleration with respect to the notes and its consequences.
+If an Event of Default relating to certain events of bankruptcy, insolvency or reorganization of our company occurs and is continuing, the principal of and interest on all the Notes will ipso facto become and be immediately due and payable without any declaration or other act on the part of the Trustee or any holders of the Notes.
+Under certain circumstances, the holders of a majority in principal amount of the outstanding Notes may rescind any such acceleration with respect to the Notes and its consequences.